corda/corda/docs/source/key-concepts-states.rst

 * The ledger is the set of all the current (that is, non-historic) states that the node is party to.
 * The vault stores the states that comprise the whole state sequence.
 That is, the current state and all of the historic versions of those states.

-**Terminology:** The "head" of a state sequence the current state of a shared fact.
+**Terminology:** The "head" of a state sequence is the current state of a shared fact.
 The current state of the ledger comprises all of the heads of the state sequences.

 Reference States
 ----------------